Kindness as Presence

 Tone.
 Posture.
 The quality of attention in someone's eyes.
 The pace at which they speak.
 Whether they seem present or somewhere else entirely.

-When someone is genuinely grounded and present, the body feels it often before a single word has been spoken.
+When someone is grounded and present, the body feels it, often before a single word has been spoken.
 When someone is tense, guarded, or performing rather than being, that is felt as well.

 Kindness develops through small, consistent moments rather than grand gestures.